zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 }
 ```

-We've already got a pretty good idea of what an element is.
-They are just simple objects representing something we want rendered.
+This implementation gives us a pretty good idea of what an element is.
+Elements are just simple objects representing somethign we want rendered.

-### What should render() do?
+### What should Feact.render() do?

-Our call to `render()` passes in what we want rendered and where it should go.
+Our call to `Feact.render()` passes in what we want rendered and where it should go.
+This is the starting point of any Feact app.
 For our first attempt, let's define `render()` to look something like this:

 ```javascript